Human AI photo by icons8 team on unsplash

 The Concept of the Metaverse

-Imagine a world where you can explore, conduct business and socialize without having to rely on real-world infrastructure.
-Sounds like science fiction, doesn’t it?
-Well, it’s not.
-It’s a very real concept that is being developed by companies and research institutes around the world.
+Imagine a world where you can explore, conduct business, and socialize without having to rely on real-world infrastructure, traveling to a specific location, or even changing out of your jammies.
+Sound like science fiction?
+That is exactly what is going on right now in some VR environments, with even more immersive experiences currently being developed by companies and research institutes around the world.

-At its core, the metaverse is about bridging the digital and physical worlds.
-While the internet has allowed us to connect with people all over the world through technology, we’ve only been using it primarily as a digital medium.
-The metaverse, then, is about taking that connectivity to the next level to create a new enhanced online experience.
+At its core, the metaverse is about bridging digital and physical divides.
+While the internet has allowed us to connect with people all over the world through technology, the metaverse is about taking that connectivity to the next level and creating a completely new and even more connected experience.

 A Very Brief Timeline of the Metaverse

-The idea of the metaverse has a long and storied history – literally.
-Like many scientific breakthroughs over the centuries, this was conceived by inventive minds in literary settings.
+The idea of the metaverse has been around for a while now.
+Like many scientific breakthroughs over the centuries, it was conceived by inventive minds in creative settings.

 1982 The term cyberspace was first coined by the American-Canadian author William Gibson in 1982 in a story published in Omni magazine and then in his book Neuromancer.
 In this classic science-fi novel, cyberspace is described as a computer network in a world filled with artificially intelligent beings.
 You can think of “cyberspace” as the father of VR and grandfather of the metaverse.

 1990 In the 1990s, cyberspace began to be used to describe virtual locations in which people interacted with each other.
-These were the forerunners to what may become areas of the ultimate metaverse, like the groundbreaking (and still quite active) Second Life, considered to be the first metaverse prototype.
+These were forerunners to what may yet become areas of the ultimate metaverse—like the groundbreaking (and still very active) Second Life is considered to be the first metaverse prototype.

 Second Life as the true METAverse